Radio Bart: Reception

 Monsters and Critics' Trent McMartin praised Sting's guest performance, calling it "humorous,” Total Film's Nathan Ditum ranked his performance as the 11th best guest appearance in the show's history.
-The authors of the book “I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide,” Warren Martyn and Adrian Wood, commented that "The Police had a song called 'Canary in the Coalmine' (the episode contains a scene where a canary dies in the well, but is later determined by Dr. Hibbert to have died by 'natural causes'), and Sting had made a point of campaigning for good causes, which explains why he was singled out in this sharp critique of celebrity posturing and media panic."
+The authors of the book “I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide,” Gary Russell and Gareth Roberts, commented that "The Police had a song called 'Canary in the Coalmine' (the episode contains a scene where a canary dies in the well, but is later determined by Dr. Hibbert to have died by 'natural causes'), and Sting had made a point of campaigning for good causes, which explains why he was singled out in this sharp critique of celebrity posturing and media panic."
 Tom Nawrocki of Rolling Stone rated the "We're Sending Our Love Down the Well" song as one of the best musical moments in the history of the show.
+Nathan Rabin writes that "For all its transgressive naughtiness and impish satire, there’s something unmistakably old-fashioned, all-American and borderline wholesome about The Simpsons", praising the episode's parodies of Ace in the Hole and celebrity activism.

 Legacy

-In the wake of the September 2017 Puebla earthquake, Mexican broadcaster Televisa reported that the 12 year-old Frida Sofia had been trapped within the debris of a fallen school.
-Reports regarding rescue attempts were widely publicized by Televisa's news operation.
-By September 21, when it became increasingly clear (and was later confirmed) that Sofia did not actually exist, viewers began to draw comparisons to the events of "Radio Bart"—to the point that rival network TV Azteca deliberately scheduled an encore of "Radio Bart" later that day in acknowledgement of the similarities.
+In the wake of the September 2017 Puebla earthquake in Mexico, the Mexican Navy reported that a child named Frida Sofia had been trapped within the debris of a fallen school.
+Reports regarding rescue attempts were widely publicized by Mexican media outlets.
+By September 21, when it became increasingly clear (and was later confirmed) that Sofia did not actually exist, internet users began to draw comparisons to the events of "Radio Bart"—to the point that "Timmy O'Toole" was trending on social media, and TV Azteca deliberately scheduled an airing of "Radio Bart" later that day in acknowledgement of the similarities.